nestybox/sysbox/docs/design.md

 A couple of details:

-* When creating the host volume directory, Sysboxd sets the directory's uid:gid ownership to match the uid:gid of the root inside the system container.
+* When creating the host volume directory, Sysbox sets the directory's uid:gid ownership to match the uid:gid of the root inside the system container.
 This way system container root processes can access `/var/lib/docker` inside the system container.

-* Sysboxd deals with the case where the system container image has contents in `/var/lib/docker` prior to launching the system container.
-In this case, sysboxd copies those contents to the newly created volume and sets the uid:gid ownership appropriately before performing the bind mount of the volume on top of the container's `/var/lib/docker/`.
+* Sysbox deals with the case where the system container image has contents in `/var/lib/docker` prior to launching the system container.
+In this case, sysbox copies those contents to the newly created volume and sets the uid:gid ownership appropriately before performing the bind mount of the volume on top of the container's `/var/lib/docker/`.